stolostron/thanos-presto-etl-pipeline/README.md

 ```sh
 $ docker-compose exec hive beeline -u jdbc:hive2://localhost:10000
 ```
-### To create schema and tables in Hive read the hivequerying.md located in the hive directory.
+### To create schemas and tables in Hive read the hivequery.md located in the hive directory.

 ### using Presto CLI